rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 This command should be run before any branches are created or any work is done, to keep your branches in sync.

-## A Note about Atom and git-cola and why the author uses both
+## A Note about Atom and Git Cola and why the author uses both

 The Atom editor has integration with git and GitHub.
-In fact, you can use Atom without the need for git-cola at all.
-That said, the visualizations that cit-Cola provides are clearer from the author's view.
+In fact, you can use Atom without the need for Git Cola at all.
+That said, the visualizations that Git Cola provides are clearer from the author's view.
 The editor features in Atom far outweigh those that are specifically designed as markdown editors (again, the author's opinion).
-If you so choose, you can eliminate the need for git-cola and simply use Atom if you like.
+If you so choose, you can eliminate the need for Git Cola and simply use Atom if you like.
+You can always eliminate Atom and use a different markdown editor.

-I use git-cola for setting up the remotes (as we have already seen), branching, and committing changes.
+I use Git Cola for setting up the remotes (as we have already seen), branching, and committing changes.
 Atom is used as a text editor and markdown preview only.
 Pushes and pulls are done from the command line.

-If you choose to use

-## Branching with git-cola
+## Branching with Git Cola

 You always want to create a branch by using the "main" as the template.
-Make sure that "main" is selected in the "Branches" listing on the right-hand side of git-cola, then click "Branch" top menu item and "Create".
+Make sure that "main" is selected in the "Branches" listing on the right-hand side of Git Cola, then click "Branch" top menu item and "Create."
 Type a name for your new branch.

-**Note**
+!!!
+Note
     When naming branches, consider using descriptive names.
 These will help add clarity when you push them upstream.
 For instance, the author uses an "rl_" prefix when creating a new document, and then appends the a descriptive short name for what the document is.
 For edits, the author uses "edit_" as the prefix followed by a short name about what the edit is for.

 As an example, below you can see the "Branches" listing, which shows "rl_git_workflow":